Medication Search - Xeomin

 Print

-How does the Xeomin medication work?
+How does Xeomin work?
 What will it do for me?

 Botulinum toxin is a neuromuscular paralytic agent.
 It blocks the nerves that are responsible for muscle activity and helps to relax muscles that are in constant contraction (spasm).
 It is used to treat conditions that are caused by certain muscles going into spasm.
 These include: